Media-Bias-Group/MBIB/README.md

 # Introduction
 This repository contains all resources from the paper "Introducing MBIB - the first Media Bias Benchmark Task and Dataset Collection".
 MBIB (Media Bias Identification Benchmark) consists of 22 carefully selected bias datasets.

-we distill or investigate 118 tasks, from X publications, and come up with these 22 For the full overview of all 118 collected media bias related datasets follow the [link](https://docs.google.com/spreadsheets/d/1BXcDcnBluSzv1bwwAEpRH61ObXd3Mxf66qsOVxilTXM/edit#gid=0).
 ___

 [1.
 Datasets](#2-datasets)